soneyahossain/soneyahossain.github.io/index.md

 [CV]({{'/'|relative_url}}assets/CV/CV.pdf)

 <p style="color:#ff6600; font-weight:bold; font-size:1.1em;">
 🌟 Big news!
 I will be joining the University of Texas at Dallas (UTD) as an Assistant Professor of Computer Science starting Fall 2025!
+I’m looking to hire 2–3 fully funded PhD students in the area of AI for Software Engineering.
+If you're interested, feel free to reach out to me at sh7hv@virginia.edu
 </p>